 These winter songs for preschoolers are sure to get the kids dancing and singing!
-Be sure to add them to your list of preschool songs to keep on hand in the classroom.
+Pair these songs with your favorite winter activities for preschoolers.

 Related: Winter Messy Play Ideas

 Just because it’s winter doesn’t mean you shouldn’t be singing with the kids.

 In fact, it might be even more imperative to get your students up and moving as they sing along to these winter songs.
 Especially if foul weather has kept everyone inside longer than you’d like.

 I’m a big believer in getting the kids outside to play even if it’s cold and snowy, but sometimes you just can’t.

 Read more about why playing outside in the winter is important for kids.

 Check out the fun songs below.
 Then be sure to share your own favorites with me in the comments.